getplaybook/Playbook-iOS-SDK/README.md

          */
         PlaybookSDK.set(
             token: "...", // Your SDK token from app.getplaybook.io -> Settings -> App Settings
-            userID: "...", // Unique user id of your system
+            userID: "...", // A unique user id of your user
-            userGroups: ["..."], // An Array of user group ids from app.getplaybook.io -> User Groups -> External ID, External ID = 1 is for the Everyone User group
+            userGroups: ["..."], // An array of user group ids from app.getplaybook.io -> User Groups -> External ID, External ID = 1 is for the Everyone User group
             companyName: "Acme Academy" // Your Company Name )